Our Partners > WWF

 Nature Connect

-Nature Connect turns learning into action through eco-trails, camps, workshops, and festivals that blend exploration with observation and documentation.
+Nature Connect is rooted in learning by doing and experiencing.
+It turns learning into action through eco-trails, camps, workshops, and festivals that blend exploration with observation and documentation.

 One Planet Academy

 WWF-India’s One Planet Academy (OPA), developed in partnership with Capgemini, is a comprehensive environmental education initiative engaging students, teachers, youth, and communities.
-The programme integrates digital tools, curriculum-aligned resources, and experiential learning to make sustainability education accessible, practical, and engaging.
+It integrates digital tools, curriculum-aligned resources, and experiential learning to make sustainability education accessible, practical, and engaging.

-Digital Learning & Resources: As of 2026, OPA has developed ~300 SDG- and curriculum-aligned resources, including lesson plans, activity sheets, multimedia modules, and interactive content.
-These enable educators and learners to integrate environmental concepts into everyday learning through inquiry-based and experiential approaches.
+Digital Learning & Resources: As of 2026, OPA has developed ~300 SDG and curriculum-aligned resources.
+These resources enable educators and learners to integrate environmental concepts into everyday learning through inquiry-based and experiential approaches.

 The platform has reached ~900,000 users, with over 67,000 hours of engagement.

-Offline Engagement & Educator Networks: OPA complements its digital platform with on-ground engagement, reaching 35,000+ participants through workshops, conferences, and capacity-building initiatives.
+Offline Engagement & Educator Networks: OPA complements its digital platform with on-ground engagement, reaching participants through workshops and capacity-building initiatives.

 The Educators Conclave (launched in 2022) brings together teachers, education leaders, and practitioners to exchange ideas and strengthen environmental education practices.
 Conducted across nine city chapters, it continues to build a growing network of educators committed to sustainability learning